Fullmeals.

 Step 3: Marinate the Mutton

 Place the mutton piece in a dish and apply the prepared marinade generously all over, ensuring it gets into all the deep cuts.
-Cover the marinated mutton and refrigerate for at least (or preferably overnight) to allow the flavors to infuse.
+Cover the mutton and refrigerate for at least (or preferably overnight) to allow the flavors to infuse.

 Step 4: Wrap the Mutton for Pressure Cooking

 Lay out aluminum foil, then place a butter paper on top.
-Transfer the marinated mutton onto the butter paper.
+Transfer the mutton onto the butter paper.
 Pour any remaining marinade over the mutton.
 Wrap the mutton tightly in the butter paper and then in the aluminum foil to create a sealed packet.

 Step 5: Pressure Cook the Mutton